frop/em-templates/Incident Management/incident-report.md

 > In this section, describe what steps have been taken to mitigate and solve the incident.
 It can be built as a timeline.

 ## Root Cause Analysis
 > The goal of this section is to describe what in fact caused this incident and prevented an earlier resolution.
-Try to go deeper in the analysis -the [“5 whys”](https://en.wikipedia.org/wiki/Five_whys) technique can be helpful.
+Try to go deeper in the analysis.
+The [“5 whys”](https://en.wikipedia.org/wiki/Five_whys) technique can be helpful.
 > For example, if a bug caused the incident, try to think why it wasn’t detected before going to production and why it took some time to notice it.

 ## Future Prevention